 See Policy Nos.
-7440 - Security of School Premises and 7441 - Electronic Surveillance in School Buildings and on School Grounds
+7440 - School District Security and 7441 - Electronic Surveillance in School Buildings and on School Grounds

 Student/Client Identification Badges

 The District will provide each student and client with an ID badge at the start of the school year.
 Students and clients must have their ID badge with him or herself at all times while on school property and in the community.
 When necessary, the ID badge may be held by a staff member.